ArcFramework/arcframework.github.io/getting-started.md

 Make sure to place the $HOME/.composer/vendor/bin directory (or the equivalent directory for your OS) in your $PATH so the arc executable can be located by your system.

-Once installed, the `arc new` command will create a fresh Arc installation in the directory you specify.
-For instance, `arc new my-plugin` will create a directory named `my-plugin` containing a fresh Arc installation with all of Arc's dependencies already installed:
+Use the `arc new` command to generate the boilerplate and install neccessary dependencies for a new plugin built with Arc.

-    arc new my-plugin
+    arc new

+The command prompt will guide you through the process, asking for the required informatio (plugin name, slug, namespace etc.) to avoid the need for any string replacement in the plugin boilerplate.
+Some sensible defaults will be suggested based on your chosen plugin name to allow you to get started with minimal effort.

 ### Installation via Git

 To install via git you should clone the `ArcFramework/plugin` repository.
 This installs the plugin boilerplate with it's